-'Abusive' Nastase suspended from tennis
+Serena Williams slams Ilie Nastase 'racist' comments

 The ITF said it wouldn't make any further comment while the investigation was ongoing.

 The suspension means Nastase won't be able to visit any of the four tennis majors as well as Davis Cup and Fed Cup ties.

 A former French Open champion, he has been a regular visitor to Roland Garros and Wimbledon in previous years.

-George Cosac, president of the Romanian Tennis Federation, wasn't immediately available for comment when contacted by CNN on Monday.
+George Cosac, president of the Romanian Tennis Federation, wasn't immediately available for comment when contacted by CNN Monday.

-However, in an interview with British newspaper The Daily Mirror published Sunday, Nastase refused to apologize to the British team.
+In an interview with British newspaper The Daily Mirror published Sunday, Nastase refused to apologize to the British team.

 He said: "I don't regret it and they can send me to prison if they want -- I don't care."

-Nastase, a winner of the 1972 US Open and the 1973 French Open, was also a controversial figure during his playing days.
+Nastase, a winner of the 1972 US Open and the 1973 French Open, was a controversial figure during his playing days.

-"No player in history has been more gifted or mystifying than the 'Bucharest Buffoon," Ilie Nastase, noted both for his sorcery with the racket and his bizarre, even objectionable behavior," the late American tennis writer and broadcaster Bud Collins wrote on the website of the ATP World Tour.
+"No player in history has been more gifted or mystifying than the 'Bucharest Buffoon,' Ilie Nastase, noted both for his sorcery with the racket and his bizarre, even objectionable behavior," the late American tennis writer and broadcaster Bud Collins wrote on the website of the ATP World Tour.

 "He was an entertainer second to none, amusing spectators with his antics and mimicry, also infuriating them with gaucheries and walkouts."